 Tier 6: Everyone Else

-The sixth tier is for those who either really won’t have a shot at the NHL, or their isn’t enough information to make an informed decision.
-Goaltender Kevin Mandolese is one who there really isn’t enough information on yet, and it usually proves difficult to judge goalies this early in their career.
+The sixth tier is for those who either really won’t have a shot at the NHL, or there isn’t enough information to make an informed decision.

 The Prospect Pyramid is Constantly Changing